Public Health

 Students graduating from the Bachelor of Science program use their public health training in a variety of career pursuits.
 Results from a recent survey of our program graduates indicate that they hold positions as health educators, program planners, public health researchers, assistant administrators, assistant personnel directors, in-service education coordinators, community outreach workers, health counselors, health writers, environmental health advocates, and pharmaceutical-medical detail professionals.
 Employers include hospitals, community organizations, government agencies, school districts, private industries, and some individuals are self-employed.

-Graduates of the B.S. in Health Education program also select careers outside the health field.
+Graduates of the B.S. in Public Health program also select careers outside the health field.
 The professional skills and critical thinking developed in the degree programs have numerous applications in non-health employment settings.
 Additionally, many health education graduates continue graduate studies in public health, administration, social services, dentistry, medicine, and law.

 Professor